-FIA_UAU.1/PACE Timing of authentication

-Hierarchical to: No other components.
-Dependencies: FIA_UID.1 Timing of identification FIA_UAU.1.1/PACE The TSF shall allow 1. to establish the communication channel 2. carrying out the PACE Protocol according to [ICAO_SAC] 3. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS 4. to identify themselves by selection of the authentication key 5. to carry out the Chip Authentication Protocol v.1 according to [BSI_TR-03110-1] 6. to carry out the Terminal Authentication Protocol v.1 according to [BSI_TR-03110-1] 7. none on behalf of the user to be performed before the user is authenti- cated.
+FIA_UAU.1/PACE Timing of authentication Hierarchical to: No other components.
+Dependencies: FIA_UID.1 Timing of identification FIA_UAU.1.1/PACE The TSF shall allow 1. to establish the communication channel 2. carrying out the PACE Protocol according to [ICAO_SAC] to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS 4. to identify themselves by selection of the authentication key 5. to carry out the Chip Authentication Protocol v.1 according to [BSI_TR-03110-1] to carry out the Terminal Authentication Protocol v.1 according to [BSI_TR-03110-1] to carry out the PACE Chip Authentication Mapping Protocol according to [ICAO_SAC] 8. none on behalf of the user to be performed before the user is authenticated.
 FIA_UAU.1.2/PACE The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.

-Note 28: The SFR FIA_UAU.1/PACE in EAC PP covers the definition in PACE PP [CC_PP-0068-V2] and extends it by EAC aspect 5.
+Note 32: The SFR FIA_UAU.1/PACE in EAC PP covers the definition in PACE PP [CC_PP-0068-V2] and extends it by EAC aspect 5.
 This extension does not conflict with the strict conformance to PACE PP.